barafael/barafael.github.io/_posts/2018-06-04-Several-Reasons-Why-The-Rust-Compiler-Is-Your-Friend-#8-Will-Amaze-You.md

 }
 ```

 We create a pointer to an int with the value of `NULL`.
-When we try to write to that location, a SIGSEGV happens.
+When we try to write to or read from that location, a SIGSEGV happens.

 How does this look in Rust?
 Simply put, safe Rust has no null references.
 There is no way to express this in safe Rust.
 But there is always `unsafe`: